 Hilton is one of the largest hotel groups in the world, and Diamond status is the top tier status in the Hilton Honors program.
-What makes Diamond status unique is that it’s also the easiest top tier status to earn with any US-issued credit cards.
+What makes Diamond status unique is that it’s also the easiest top tier hotel status to earn with any US-issued credit cards.

 In this post, I wanted to take a closer look at the benefits of Hilton Honors Diamond status, including the easiest ways to earn it.
-I figure this is especially valuable due to the changes we’ve seen to this status lately.

 How to earn Hilton Honors Diamond status

 There are several pathways to earning Hilton Honors Diamond status — you can earn it through stays, you can earn it just for having a premium credit card, and you can earn it by putting spending on certain credit cards.

 If you want to achieve Hilton Honors Diamond status through hotel stays you ordinarily need to earn any of the following in a calendar year:

 - 60 nights

 - 30 stays (with each check-in and check-out counting as one stay)

 - 120,000 base points (you typically earn 10 base points per dollar at most brands, so that’s like spending $12,000 per year)

 However, in 2022 Hilton Honors has reduced elite requirements, in light of the situation.
 So you’d only need 42 nights, 21 stays, or 84,000 base points, to earn Diamond status.
 Note that both award and revenue stays count towards the night and stay total.